 The Marketplace offers priority CISA services to help agencies manage cyber risk.
 In addition to CISA-offered solutions, the Cyber QSMO also partners with federal service providers to offer additional cybersecurity services that will meet or exceed government standards and requirements.
 This helps ensure that agencies receive best-in-class services for the best cost.

 Looking Ahead: Plans are underway to expand services offered on the Cyber QSMO Marketplace.
 In fiscal year 2021, the Marketplace will feature the following CISA services, which the Office of Management and Budget (OMB) has specifically prioritized to enhance cyber resiliency across the federal civilian enterprise.

-CISA’s Vulnerability Disclosure Platform (Platform) helps agencies streamline day-to-day operations when disclosing and managing cyber vulnerabilities.
-The Platform serves as the primary point of entry for intaking, triaging, and routing vulnerabilities disclosed by the public (i.e., ethical hackers).
-The Platform enhances information sharing across the federal enterprise by improving how agencies track, analyze, report, manage, and communicate potential vulnerabilities.
-Ultimately, the Platform enables agencies to receive actionable vulnerability information and collaborate with the public to improve the security of their internet-accessible systems.
+CISA’s VDP Platform helps agencies streamline day-to-day operations when disclosing and managing cyber vulnerabilities.
+The VDP Platform serves as the primary point of entry for intaking, triaging, and routing vulnerabilities disclosed by the public (i.e., ethical hackers).
+The VDP Platform enhances information sharing across the federal enterprise by improving how agencies track, analyze, report, manage, and communicate potential vulnerabilities.
+Ultimately, the VDP Platform enables agencies to receive actionable vulnerability information and collaborate with the public to improve the security of their internet-accessible systems.

 Security Operations Services

 CISA partners with the U.S. Department of Justice (DOJ) to offer a full spectrum of Security Operations Services, built on cybersecurity best practices, to provide agencies with intelligence-led, expert driven, 24x7 threat detection, hunting, and incident response services.
 This suite of services improves enterprise wide visibility into cyber vulnerabilities, incident discovery, and information sharing within the Federal Civilian Executive Branch (FCEB).